WHAT IS THE KGPC’S MISSION?

 HOW CAN I MAKE A DONATION?

-Donations can be made by cheque or credit card.
-Our mailing address and our Go Fund Me page are available here.
+Donations can be made by cheque, e-transfer or credit card.
+You can donate now.
 Thank you for helping Save Our Kanata Greenspace!

 WHAT WILL HAPPEN TO THE FUNDS IF THEY’RE NO LONGER NEEDED TO FIGHT CLUBLINK?